chaert-s/TiltKit/README.md

 # Further information
 I opted for a custom CoreMotion implementation, as `UIDevice.current.beginGeneratingDeviceOrientationNotifications()` didn't work on SwiftUI views for me.
 Also, with CoreMotion driving the interface changes, they work even when Orientation Lock is on.
+If you are concerned about creating multiple instances of a `CMMotionManager`, you can use the `.shared` instance of the `DeviceOrientationHelper` that uses all standard settings.
 This package was inspired by Pablo Dominé who [explains the process here](https://medium.com/@PabloDomine/developing-camille-how-to-determine-device-orientation-in-a-camera-app-4c622d251993).
 I brought the concepts into SwiftUI and expanded upon the implementation to make it more user friendly.